rollbar/docs/api/items_post.md

     // When this occurred, as a unix timestamp.
     "timestamp": 1369188822,

+    // Optional: code_version
+    // A string, up to 40 characters, describing the version of the application code
+    // Rollbar understands these formats:
+    // - semantic version (i.e. "2.1.12")
+    // - integer (i.e. "45")
+    // - git SHA (i.e. "3da541559918a808c2402bba5012f6c60b27661c")
+    // If you have multiple code versions that are relevant, those can be sent inside "client" and "server"
+    // (see those sections below)
+    // For most cases, just send it here.
+    "code_version": "3da541559918a808c2402bba5012f6c60b27661c"

     // Optional: platform
     // The platform on which this occurred.
 Meaningful platform names:
     // "browser", "flash", "android", "ios", "heroku", "google-app-engine"